BIT-MJY/BIT-MJY.github.io/index.md

 ## About Me

-I received the B.S degree in vehicle engineering from the Beijing Institute of Technology, Beijing, China, in 2020.
-I’m currently a Master student in Intelligent Vehicle Research Center at Beijing Institute of Technology.
-I am trying to apply machine learning methods to robotics and use multiple sensor data for enhanced perception capability of robots and intelligent vehicles.
+I received my B.S. and M.S. degrees in vehicle engineering from the Beijing Institute of Technology, Beijing, China, in 2020 and 2023 respectively.
+I interned at [Haomo AI Technology Co., Ltd.](https://github.com/haomo-ai) in 2022 and 2023, and completed work on place recognition and occupancy forecasting for autonomous driving.

 ## Research Interests

-- Robotics
-- Intelligent Vehicles
-- Computer Vision
 - Localization and Mapping
+- Place Recognition
+- Point Cloud Prediction
+- Occupancy Perception
+- ...

 ## News
 - **[Dec.
 2023]** Our paper _LCPR: A Multi-Scale Attention-Based LiDAR-Camera Fusion Network for Place Recognition_ is accepted by **RAL**.